 Q: Does Pinnacle Peak Country Club have a food and beverage minimum?

 A: Yes.
 Pinnacle Peak Country Club currently has a $1,500 annual minimum for food and beverage combined.
+The annual food and beverage minimum for a single member is $1,000.
 The club reserves the right to change the amount of the minimum requirement.
+The food and beverage minimum for a Junior Member or Intermediate Member is discounted.

 Q: How are initiation deposits and membership fees determined?